Azman-Idrisi/CSI_Botverse/README.md

 Botverse is a Next.js application that generates interactive, multi‑stage ethical dilemmas.
 Users choose a difficulty level (Easy, Medium, Hard) and progress through realistic scenarios with branching consequences.
 The app integrates with Puter.ai for chat generation and features a polished, responsive UI built with Tailwind CSS 4.

+## Problem Statement -
+AI ETHICAL DILEMME SIMULATOR : Create an AI agent based on the assigned concept and present its business model/idea to our esteemed panel of judges.

 ## Features

 - Multi‑stage ethical dilemma simulator powered by Puter AI